 P: Practice what works, Proceed - What can I do right now or not do?
 What is the worst thing that can happen?

 You can apply this throughout the day in varying scenarios as common as meetings, traffic and more.
-The stop technique allows the thinking brain engage.
+The stop technique allows the thinking brain to engage.

-2. THINK - During all the mind prattle we can wind ourselves into a frenzy interpreting, forecasting, worrying, the list goes on.
+During all the mind prattle we can wind ourselves into a frenzy interpreting, forecasting, worrying, the list goes on.
 If you find yourself stressed or worrying try the THINK method.

-T: TRUE - Are the thoughts you’re having true?
+T: True - Are the thoughts you’re having true?
 Is it absolute fact?
 Will it stand up in a court of law beyond reasonable doubt?
 What is True about this situation?

 H: Helpful - Is this thought helping me right now?
 What would be helpful to think?